Oracle Network Valuations: The VSPT Ratio

 Plotting LINK’s U/O index shows the ratio of its market value and VSPT.
 Today, LINK trades at ~40% discount to its VSPT fair market value.

-To understand why we are now seeing this divergence, we can look to wider market dynamics.
+To understand why we now see this divergence, we can look to wider market dynamics.
 The week when LINK first traded below its VSPT ratio was the period when several DeFi asset prices fell relative hard relative to underlying fundamentals.

 Therefore, LINK’s discount to its VSPT fair market value appears in line with other divergences seen across the market - fundamentals hold firm relative to price action.